IBM/Neural_Unification_for_Logic_Reasoning_over_Language/README.md

 # Neural Unification for Logic Reasoning over Language

-Implementation of the method presented in the paper: "Neural Unification for Logic Reasoning over Language "
+Implementation of the method presented in the paper: [Neural Unification for Logic Reasoning over Language](https://arxiv.org/abs/2109.08460)

 ## Introduction